 What is social distancing?

 Social distancing means deliberately increasing the physical space between people to avoid spreading illness.
-This applies to everyone, including children.
+This applies to everyone, including children and staff.
 A few best practices for social distancing include:

 - Stay at least six feet from others (even in groups of less than 10)

 - Do not hug or high-five – wave to each other instead

 - Do not gather in groups of more than 10 people – and still honor the six foot rule in these small groups

 - Use electronic devices to visit family or friends instead of in-person

 - Sit outside or go on a walk, bike ride or hike – just keep the six-foot distance from others in mind